Skip to contents

 Scope

 Incorporate a neurofilament light chain (NfL) concentration measurement into the analysis pipeline.
 NfL is a biomarker of neuroaxonal injury; elevated plasma or CSF levels indicate neurodegeneration and typically increase with age and neurological disease.
-This function validates and passes through the input values (assumed plasma pg/mL) with optional NA handling and extreme-value scanning, returning a tidy tibble ready for downstream analysis.
+This function validates and passes through the input values (assumed plasma pg/mL) with optional NA handling, returning a tidy tibble ready for downstream analysis.

 Load packages and demo data